-- 1. Place the bucket or washing up basin into the sink. - 2.
-Wash your hands as you normally would. - 3.
-Dry your hands and then pour the water you used to wash your hands, which has collected in the basin, into the measuring jug you may need to fill it several times (be sure to keep count of how many) - 4.
-Note how much water you used to wash your hands.(You can use this water on the garden or just pour it down the sink.) - 5.
-Repeat the investigation two more times.
+- 1. Place the bucket or washing up basin into the sink. - Wash your hands as you normally would. - 3.
+Dry your hands and then pour the water you used to wash your hands, which has collected in the basin, into the measuring cylinder you may need to fill it several times (be sure to keep count of how many) - 4.
+Note how much water you used to wash your hands.(Your teacher may ask you to use the water to water some plants, or just to pour it down the sink.) - 5.
+Share your result in a class table.